-Type of fee or cost Amount How and when paid Ongoing annual fees and costs 1 Management fees and costs The fees and costs for managing your investment 1.02% p.a of the NAV of the Trust 2 The management fees component of management fees and costs are accrued daily and paid from the Trust monthly in arrears and reflected in the unit price.
+Type of fee or cost Amount How and when paid Ongoing annual fees and costs 1 Amount riow and when paid Management fees and costs The fees and costs for managing your investment 0.99% p.a. of the NAV of the Trust The management fees component of management fees and costs are accrued daily and paid from the Trust monthly in arrears and reflected in the unit price.
 Otherwise, the fees and costs are variable and deducted and reflected in the unit price of the Trust as they are incurred.
 The management fees component of management fees and costs can be negotiated.
 Please see "Differential fees" in the "Additional Explanation of Fees and Costs" for further information.
-Performance fees Not applicable Not applicable Amounts deducted from your investment in relation to the performance of the product

-BNP Paribas C WorldWide Global Equity Trust (Hedged) Type of fee or cost Amount How and when paid Transaction costs The costs incurred by the scheme when buying or selling assets 0.02% p.a of the NAV of the Trust 2 Transaction costs are variable and deducted from the Trust as they are incurred and reflected in the unit price.
+Performance fees Amounts deducted from your investment in relation to the performance of the product Not applicable Not applicable Transaction costs The costs incurred by the scheme when buying or selling assets 0.00% p.a. of the NAV of the Trust Transaction costs are variable and deducted from the Trust as they are incurred and reflected in the unit price.
 They are disclosed net of amounts recovered by the buy-sell spread.
-Any transaction costs at the Interposed Vehicle level are reflected in the value of the Trust's investment in the relevant Interposed Vehicle, and therefore reflected in the unit price.
-Member activity related fees and costs (fees for services or when your money moves in or o ut of the scheme) Establishment fee Not applicable Not applicable The fee to open your investment Contribution fee Not applicable Not applicable The fee on each amount contributed to your investment Buy-sell spread An amount deducted from your investment representing costs incurred in transactions by the scheme 0.15% upon entry and 0.15% upon exit These costs are an additional cost to the investor but are incorporated into the unit price and arise when investing application monies and funding withdrawals from the Trust and are not separately charged to the investor.
+Member activity related fees and costs (fees for services or when your money moves in or o ut of the scheme) Establishment fee The fee to open your investment Not applicable Not applicable Contribution fee The fee on each amount contributed to your investment Not applicable Not applicable Buy-sell spread An amount deducted from your investment representing costs incurred in transactions by the scheme 0.15% upon entry and 0.15% upon exit These costs are an additional cost to the investor but are incorporated into the unit price and arise when investing application monies and funding withdrawals from the Trust and are not separately charged to the investor.
 The Buy Spread is paid into the Trust as part of an application and the Sell Spread is left in the Trust as part of a redemption.
-Withdrawal fee Not applicable Not applicable The fee on each amount you take out of your investment Exit fee Not applicable Not applicable The fee to close your investment Switching fee Not applicable Not applicable
+Withdrawal fee The fee on each amount you take out of your investment Not applicable Not applicable